Home / Information tab

 Crossing two-level junctions (entering and exiting)*

-Crossing zebra crossings for pedestrian
+Crossing zebra crossings for pedestrians

 Completing one of the following parking manoeuvres (this applies only to the state examination for categories B and B1):